Home | About | News | Local Interest | Tours | Archives | Historic Photos | Events | Research | Store | Volunteer | Contact Us

 The Historical Society of the Somerset Hills has reached out to the Presbyterian Church in an effort to promote the history of the great oak, and see if we could possibly raise money on behalf of their efforts.
 The program is in discussion and we'll let you know as soon as news is available.

 THSSH is also going to launch a photo campaign where locals can go to the historic oak, and take a picture with our hashtag sign.
 We hope you'll post your pics on Instagram / Twitter /facebook with the following hash tag:

 Here are a few older pics of the historic church and Oak Tree.
 Both Basking Ridge and the Basking Ridge Presbyterian Church are on the New Jersey State and National Registers of Historic Places as well.

 Recently it was released by the Presbyterian Church that there is some sad news about the iconic historic white oak of Basking Ridge.
 And then came the news trucks and reporters.
-Here's just a few of what we've seen in the press.
 Below is a compilation of some of those videos and articles:

 Click the other buttons below to learn more.

 Comment on this post:

 About The Brick Academy